thisconnect/port/readme.md

 ### Event: connection

-Fires when Pd connects on the read port.
+Fires when Pd connects and the `read` port is specified.

 ```js
 pd.on('connection', function(socket){ });